Nursing (NURS)

 This course is designed for prospective school nurses.
 The focus is to acquaint the student with the role of the nurse as a member of the educational community.
 Emphasis is placed on the assessment, implementation and evaluation of the health care needs of the school aged population.
 It is structured to provide a forum for lecture and discussion as well as supervised field experience for the student to observe and participate in health care delivery in the school setting.
 The practicum consists of 100 hours of clinical experience.
 The clinical experience should be divided equally among elementary, middle and high schools with at least one component involving children with special needs.

-This course focuses on the use of communication techniques and systems to improve quality, safety, and advocacy in advanced nursing practice.
-Patient-care technologies used to coordinate and deliver care within an interdisciplinary team model are explored.
-Interpersonal and relational strategies are evaluated with an emphasis on leading, collaborating, consulting, and teamwork within professional environments.
-Holistic methods and tools related to quality improvement and safety within organizations are investigated within the contexts of complex communication and information systems.
+This course focuses on the use of nursing informatics, communication techniques, and systems to improve quality, safety, and advocacy in advanced nursing education and practice.
+Patient-care technologies used to coordinate and deliver care within a collaborative, interdisciplinary team model are explored.
+Interpersonal and relational strategies, such as team building, feedback, and consulting to enhance communication and collaboration within the teaching and health care environment are investigated.
+Evidence based tools related to quality improvement and safety within organizations are studied to examine complex communication and information systems and their impact in nursing education and practice.

 NURS 554 Pathophysiology, Assessment, and Therepeutics I 3